F5Networks/f5-ci-docs/docs/_static/reuse/kctlr-snat-note.rst

 .. note::

-   By default, the |kctlr| uses `BIG-IP SNAT`_ automap for all virtual servers it creates.
+   By default, the |kctlr| uses `BIG-IP Automap SNAT`_ for all of the virtual servers it creates.
-   You can override this setting in your :ref:`Route <create os route>` or :ref:`F5 Resource ConfigMap <kctlr-create-vs>` definitions (requires :code:`k8s-bigip-ctlr` v1.5.0 or later and f5-schema v0.1.8 or later).
+   From :code:`k8s-bigip-ctlr` v1.5.0 forward, you can designate a specific SNAT pool in the Controller Deployment instead of using SNAT automap.

+   In environments where the BIG-IP connects to the Cluster network, the self IP used as the BIG-IP VTEP serves as the SNAT pool for all origin addresses within the Cluster.
-   When you use SNAT automap, the self IP address that serves as the VTEP on the BIG-IP also functions as a SNAT pool.
-The subnet mask you provide when creating the self IP defines the addresses available in the SNAT pool.
+   The subnet mask you provide when you create the self IP defines the addresses available to the SNAT pool.